-- 1. Promote good hygiene at all times

-- Take advice from School Health
+- 1. Promote good hygiene at all times - 2.
+Take advice from School Health

-If there is an infection break out current Health Protection Agency guidelines

-will be followed.
+If there is an infection break out current Health Protection Agency guidelines will be followed.

-For ensuring Road and Metro Safety include:
+For ensuring road and metro safety include:

-1 regular visits from Road Safety Officers and visits to Safetyworks.
-In addition, all Year 4/5 pupils have the chance to carry out cycling proficiency training in the Summer Term.
+1 regular visits from road safety officers and visits to Safetyworks.
+In addition, all year 4/5 pupils have the chance to carry out cycling proficiency training in the summer term.

-For ensuring personal Hygiene include:
+For ensuring personal hygiene include:

 - 1 encouragement of high standards of personal hygiene for staff and children.
-This involves teaching all children to wash their hands after using the toilet and the and the provision and maintenance of suitable facilities for this e.g., paper towels and soap - 2 the provision of sanitary disposal equipment in the Ladies Toilets and KS2 girls' toilet, which is regularly serviced by an external contractor.
+This involves teaching all children to wash their hands after using the toilet and the provision and maintenance of suitable facilities for this e.g., paper towels and soap - 2 the provision of sanitary disposal equipment in the ladies toilets, kitchen toilet and KS2 girls' toilet, which is regularly serviced by an external contractor.

-For ensuring Playground Safety include:
+For ensuring playground safety include: